 But It's Not Just for Pickles

 Let's play a bit of word association.
-When I say "dill", what is the first word that pops into your mind?
-If you did not say "pickle", you need read no further.
-You don't need this hub.
+When I say "dill," what is the first word that pops into your mind?
+If you did not say "pickle," you need read no further.
+You don't need this article.

-However, if in your thought of dill is synonymous with pickles, please keep reading.
+However, if your thought of dill is synonymous with pickles, please keep reading.
 Dill appears in so many other ways in so many different cuisines.
-Here are a few:
+Here are a few.

 The Ural Mountains bisect western Russia and Kazakhstan.
 In this vast area, the soils, the weather, and life are hard and severe.
 Here, peasants relied on root crops for their subsistence.
 Few families had even enough money to afford a simple beast of burden; they worked the soil with their bare hands.
 A standard meal consisted of boiled water plus what foodstuffs could be gleaned from the land—usually potatoes, turnips, cabbage, and beets.